Instant Pot Lentil Soup

 In truth, this recipe is an oldie but a goodie!
 I had already perfected my Slow Cooker Lentil Soup recipe, so I just needed to re-test it and adapt a few ingredient amounts to make it suitable for Instant Pot cooking.

-The soup’s flavor comes from classic aromatics like carrot, celery and onion, as well as warming spices like cumin and curry powder.
+The soup’s flavor comes from classic aromatics like carrot, celery and onion, as well as warming spices like cumin and curry powder (just like my kafta recipe).
 To add protein and flavor, I’ve also included smoked turkey sausage (interchangeable with turkey kielbasa), which adds a depth of flavor without adding a ton of calories and fat.

 If I’m being honest, I like this Instant Pot version better than the original crock pot recipe.
-The pressure cooking allows the flavors to really develop and meld together in a way that the slow cooker does not.
-Jeff and I couldn’t get enough of this Instant Pot version each time I tested it!
+While I love a long-simmered crock pot soup, the pressure cooking allows the flavors to really develop and meld together in a way that the slow cooker does not.

 How to make lentil soup in an instant pot: